Computing at Hillside:

 Assessment for learning

 Children demonstrate their ability in Computing during Computing lessons but also through their use of technology during other lessons.
-On completion of a piece of work children are encouraged to self-assess their understanding they are also encouraged to leave a comment when they hand work in on Purple Mash.
-Teachers will assess children’s work by making informal judgements during lessons.
-At the end of each Purple Mash unit, teachers complete an Excel spreadsheet, in which the units are broken down to link with the different areas of the Computing Curriculum: Computer Science, Information Technology and Digital Literacy.
-Children are assessed as to whether they are Emerging, Expected or Exceeding within these areas.
-This is used to provide accurate information to other teachers, the computing subject leader and learning support assistants termly and during times of transition.
+During lessons, teachers will assess children’s work by making informal judgements.
+At the end of each Purple Mash unit, teachers complete an Excel spreadsheet, in which the units are broken down to link with the different areas of the Computing curriculum: Computer Science, Information Technology and Digital Literacy.
+Children are assessed as to whether they are Emerging, Developing and Securing within these areas.
+This is used to provide accurate information to other teachers, the Computing subject leader termly and during times of transition.
 The Computing subject leader keeps samples of children’s work in a portfolio.